 How is HFA funded?

-Hope From Above is a faith-based organisation.
+HFA is a faith-based organisation.
 This means that we seek God, who owns the heaven and earth, for our ‘daily bread’.
 Furthermore, we seek to remain faithful to our core ministry, which is reaching the unreached people groups in isolation and the raising of awareness about these people groups.
 We do accept donations and we do invite fellow believers to join us in prayer for the needed resources.

 How can we get a speaker to share about HFA at our church or home group?